 In the end, not “taking your insurance” means we don’t have to practice in the way insurance companies have designed medicine.
 We get to practice the way doctors would design medicine – long visits, home based care when needed, never making patients wait, and no barriers between patient and doctor!

-Patients still maintain catastrophic health insurance (or some prefer holding on to their “Cadillac” plans) to cover emergencies, surgeries, specialists and extra tests.
+Patients still maintain high deductible health insurance (or some prefer holding on to their “Cadillac” plans) to cover emergencies, surgeries, specialists and extra tests.